 This chapter includes a list of packages that need to be downloaded in order to build a basic Linux system.
 The listed version numbers correspond to versions of the software that are known to work, and this book is based on their use.
-We highly recommend against using newer versions because the build commands for one version may not work with a newer version.
+We highly recommend against using different versions, because the build commands for one version may not work with a different version, unless the different version is specified by an LFS erratum or security advisory.
 The newest package versions may also have problems that require work-arounds.
 These work-arounds will be developed and stabilized in the development version of the book.